 - Are still breathless or having flare-ups after they:

 In the past, most patients with COPD needing combination treatment have been given a combination of long-acting bronchodilator and inhaled steroid.
-The new NICE guideline recommends that this combination should only be considered for patients who have features suggestive of possible asthma.
+The NICE guideline now recommends that this combination should only be considered for patients who have features suggestive of possible asthma.

 A steroid inhaler may help in addition to a bronchodilator inhaler if you have more severe COPD or regular flare-ups (exacerbations) of symptoms.
 Steroids reduce inflammation.